2017 Year in Review: A Year Full of Impact and New Achievements

 During hurricane season, North America and the Caribbean were hit hard with three major hurricanes – Harvey, Irma, and Maria.
 These natural disasters devastated states like Texas and Florida, as well as islands including Puerto Rico, Dominica, and others.
-CTWF jumped in to help after each hurricane, putting together and distributing over 180,000 hygiene kits in total.
+TWF jumped in to help after each hurricane, putting together and distributing over 180,000 hygiene kits in total.

 We also responded to other disasters, including the typhoons that ravaged the Philippines and Macau, providing soap and hygiene kits to families in the hardest-hit areas.
 And we distributed over 200,000 bars of soap to victims of the earthquake that struck Mexico as well.

 Our commitment to helping in the wake of emergencies doesn’t end at natural disasters.
 In 2017, we also provided ongoing support to refugees in some of the world’s most heartbreaking humanitarian crisis zones, including thousands of families in Syria and Lebanon, orphans in Armenia, and thousands of families in Ethiopia, Kenya, and South Sudan.